 There were baseball stories, too.
 Jimmy recalled being lucky enough to meet Ted Williams and his son John-Henry on several occasions in his family’s restaurant.
 “It was thrilling to say the least.
 Here was a baseball God sitting across from me…he and my Dad talking about the old days, John and myself not saying a word just listening.
 It was a surreal moment in my life.
 I’ll never forget it.”41

-Jerry Casale had a stroke in March 2007 and, as a result, spent some time in the hospital and later in rehab.
-He feels it has affected his speech.
-Perhaps it did a little, but to talk to him one would hardly notice any defect.
-More importantly the stroke did not dampen his interest in telling stories, even ones where he could laugh at himself.
-He still loves to meet and greet people, and he loves baseball, and he loves life.
+In 2007, at the age of 74, Casale had a stroke.
+As a result, he spent some time in the hospital and later in rehab.
+He felt it affected his speech.
+Perhaps it did a little, but to talk to him in his later years one would hardly notice any defect.
+More importantly. the stroke did not dampen his interest in telling stories, even ones where he could laugh at himself.
+He always loved to meet and greet people, he loved baseball, and he loved life.

 1 Jerry Casale, telephone interview, January 29, 2008.